 Healthcare organizations are rich attack targets based on the high value of their data and challenges associated with the increased vulnerabilities associated with less-than-secure medical devices.

-Whether you are a healthcare, insurance, pharmaceutical or hospital, there is a critical need to know whether you have a threat within your network and if sensitive information is being exfiltrated.
+Whether you are a healthcare provider, insurance, pharmaceutical or hospital, there is a critical need to know whether you have a threat within your network and if sensitive information is being exfiltrated.
 Healthcare organizations have increased information security as a business priority.
 However, the majority believe there are still many vulnerabilities in their network infrastructure not addressed adequately.
 The increase in reported breaches validates that perimeter security solutions are not able to reliably prevent BOTS and Advanced Persistent Threats (APTs) from accessing patient data and other confidential information.

 Concerns about virus/malware attacks, phishing attacks, and the slow pace at which such attacks are detected and defeated remain the top motivators for improving information security systems.
 Top medical device vulnerability concerns continue to be centered on health care devices running with default passwords, systems running old unpatched software and end-of-support software.